ack_by Derivation (Migration Note)

 In 3.24.5 and earlier, the actor field on rack-driven budget events was

-button" could not get that signal from the rack's audit log alone.
+could not get that signal from the rack's audit log alone.

-actorfield on every audit event.
+on the resulting audit event.

 This page documents the migration shape for receivers that ingest these events.